 Water Came Out of My Eyes

-Robert made from the many months of work he was involved in to reveal the lives of the Windrush Empire generation and their community 25 years after their arrival in Britain.
+Robert made this lightweight travelling exhibition after the many months he worked to reveal an insider’s view of the Windrush Generation 25 years after their arrival in Britain.
 This exhibition compared the state of Britain’s treatment of black people then with Britain’s earlier relationship to black people during the age of empire and slavery.
 As the exhibition travelled the country from worker’s canteens to art centres and church foyers, it rallied many young people to it.
 The material condition of the mounts combined with the veracity of the (then) contemporary quotes from the community is a moving reminder of the struggles people has to create a dignified life in a hostile community.